sepgh/remember-c/README.md

 Additional note: `scanf` is a family of functions in C that not only work from standard input from keyboard, it works with strings and files.

 Additional note: `%s` reads anything until `\n`, `space` or a tab.
 So we can't use `%s` (format specifier) for some cases in `sscanf`.
 Instead we can do something like `%[a-zA-Z ]` for example.
 If we want to read anything we can use `%[^]`.

+Same thing works with `scanf`, so `sscanf` is for scanning and parsing strings, and you could use `fscanf` to do the same with files and pass a "file handle".

 ## Void pointer